Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<plasma name>.initial_ion_level`` (`int`) optional (default `-1`)
     The initial ionization state of the plasma. `0` for neutral gasses.
     If set, the plasma charge gets multiplied by this number.
+If the plasma species is not ionizable, the initial ionization level is set to 1.

 * ``<plasma name>.ionization_product`` (`string`) optional (default "")
     Name of the plasma species that contains the new electrons that are produced